Corned Beef Hash (Filipino Style)

 I was pretty shocked and couldn’t believe my eyes – it was my little dear sister Eunice – all the way from the Philippines!
 I was totally caught by surprise that the only words that came out of my mouth were — “What are you doing here?”

 It made my day as it was totally unexpected and it was so wonderful to see my sister again after not seeing her for more than a year!
-March 16, 2016 certainly ranks as one of the best birthdays I ever had and I am grateful for my hubby and sister for making it so happy and memorable.
+March 16, 2016, certainly ranks as one of the best birthdays I ever had and I am grateful to my hubby and sister for making it so happy and memorable.

-Now, without further ado, here’s a Filipino classic recipe for Corned Beef Hash – my sister and I grew up eating this for breakfast.
-Hope you all enjoy this as much as we did then and still do.
+Let’s go back to the post!
+Here’s a Filipino classic recipe for Corned Beef Hash – my sister and I grew up eating this for breakfast.
+In this post, I will show you how to make authentic Filipino corned beef.

 WHAT ARE THE INGREDIENTS FOR CORNED BEEF HASH (FILIPINO-STYLE)?